 - What are the differences and similarities between the Associate of Applied Science (AAS) in Criminal Justice and the Associate of Science (AS) in Criminal Justice?

-The AAS (Associate of Applied Science) in criminal justice is recommended for students who do not intend on transferring to a four year college or university after completion of their associates degree and wish to seek entry-level employment in the criminal justice field upon completing their degree.
-Students who complete the AAS and wish to transfer to a four year college or university will need to complete additional general education coursework at the four-year level.
+The Associate of Applied Science in Criminal Justice (AAS) in criminal justice is not designed to transfer to a four year college or university.
+The AAS is for students wanting to seek entry-level employment in the criminal justice field upon completing their associate degree.
+Students who complete the AAS and later wish to transfer to a four year college or university will need to complete additional general education coursework.

 - Will Vol State criminal justice courses transfer to a 4-year college or university?